freeCodeCamp/freeCodeCamp/docs/devops.md

 # Developer Operations at freeCodeCamp.org

-Thanks for your interest in learning more about how we do devops for the platform at freeCodeCamp.org.
+Thanks for your interest in learning more about how we do DevOps for the platform at freeCodeCamp.org.

 We have tried to keep the language in this guide as simple as possible for everyone.
 However, you may find some technical jargon in here.
 This is not an exhaustive guide for all operations, and is to be used just as a reference for your understanding of the systems.